DBS Privacy Notice

 • Your employer or sponsor: We may share your personal data with your employer or sponsor with whom we have a contract relating to your programme of study.
 This may include attendance and exam results

-• Agents.
-Your personal data is accessible by and provided to our student recruitment agents, for administration purposes (such as keeping track of your course records), accepting and recording your payments, providing you with certificates of completion and complying with any regulatory reporting requirements or other reporting requirements agreed with your sponsor.
+The personal data we share with agents is, for administration purposes (such as keeping track of your course records), accepting and recording your payments, providing you with certificates of completion and complying with any regulatory reporting requirements or other reporting requirements agreed with your sponsor.

 • Awarding Bodies: We provide certain personal information collected by us, including PPS numbers, to Quality and Qualifications Ireland (QQI) and other Awarding Bodies to allow them to process students’ results through their system